logo

 Abstract

-This paper presents a direct measurement between a macroscopic mass and two quantum standards in a single experiment.
-A current used to levitate a mass passes through a graphene quantum Hall standard, and the Josephson effect voltage is directly compared to the resulting quantum Hall effect voltage.
-Graphene quantum Hall arrays are used for resistance scaling, improving uncertainty and enabling higher current levels.
+The revision of the International System of Units (SI) on May 20th, 2019, has enabled new improved experiments to consolidate and simplify mechanical and quantum electrical metrology.
+Here, we present the direct measurement between a macroscopic mass and two quantum standards in a single experiment, in which the current used to levitate a mass passes through a graphene quantum Hall standard.
+The Josephson effect voltage is compared directly to the resulting quantum Hall effect voltage.
+We demonstrate this measurement with the use of graphene quantum Hall arrays for scaling in resistance with improved uncertainty and higher current level.

 Publisher